MIBismuth/personal-webpage/website/content/posts/unconventional-typing-p2/index.md

 Since this was my first time soldering [SMD](https://en.wikipedia.org/wiki/Surface-mount_technology) components, I was a bit nervous going into it.
 As it turns out, it's not complicated once you get the technique down, and after a couple of [YouTube Tutorials](https://www.youtube.com/watch?v=EW9Y8rDm4kE&t=280s) I was blazing.

-{{<figure src="images/soldering.jpeg" title="Lily58 - Midway through the soldering process">}}
+Here's the steps:

+1. Pre-place a bit of solder on one of the pads
+2. Solder one end of the SMD diode
+3. Solder the other end of the diode
+4. Adjust first solder if necessary

+{{<figure src="images/soldering-schematic.svg" title="How to solder an SMD Diode, a schematic.">}}

-The hardest part was for sure the sheer amount of components that needed soldering, particularly diodes and hot-swap sockets (1 per key), 116 in total!
+The hardest part was for sure the sheer amount of components that needed soldering, particularly diodes and hot-swap sockets (1 per key), 58 in total!
 For me this part of the process was about 2~3 hours of manual labour, but I believe it could be done much faster by someone more experienced.
 I believe I could do it much faster now.

+{{<figure src="images/soldering.jpeg" title="Lily58 - Midway through the soldering process">}}

 #### Low-profile socket shenanigans

 The last component that needed soldering was the micro-controllers.

 I wanted to avoid soldering them directly to the PCB in case I wanted to upgrade to a wireless setup in the future (I never did).
 I also wanted to use low-profile sockets for the cool looks.
-This last part turned out to be a problem, since I did not take into account that the included pin headers were the standard square ones and did not fit the low profile sockets I had available.
+This last part turned out to be a problem, since I did not take into account that the included pin headers were the standard square ones and did not fit the sockets I had available.

 Some hacking was in order.

 As it turns out, I found that resistor legs made for the perfect fit on my low-profile sockets.
 I figured that I could take those legs and repurpose them as my headers (see picture below) (sorry for bad quality) (not sorry for what I did to those resistors).

 {{<figure src="images/hero-donors.jpg" title="Lily58 - Hero resistors, their sacrifice shall not be forgotten">}}

 The process goes like this: